neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 The router interfaces with the HTTP server through the variable `app`, which in our case, is a library called [ExpressJS](https://expressjs.com).
 For tips on working with Express, see the [ExpressJS routing docs](https://expressjs.com/en/guide/routing.html)

 📝 Check your work: When you run the sanity test, it should still fail, but this time with the message "Error processing request: This feature is not yet implemented" (the default behavior of `conversationAreaCreateHandler`).
 If you get this message, then you have successfully completed this first task!

+Note: Due to the complexity of writing these tests to work with partial implementations, the GradeScope tests for Task 1.1 *will not pass* until after you get to Task 1.3.
+The Task 1.2 tasks do *not* have this dependency: so once you are fairly certain that Task 1.1 is implemented correctly, continue with the rest of Task 1, and don't expect the GradeScope tests for  Task 1.1 to pass until after you implement 1.3.

 ### Task 1.2: Implement business logic to create a conversation area [45 points total]
 With the top of the architecture stack implemented, it's now time to implement some business logic to actually create a conversation area.